gariraelack62/product-performance-analytics-saas/README.md

 # 📊 Product & Performance Analytics – SaaS CRM

-## 🚀 Overview
+🚀 End-to-end analytics solution using Python, SQL, and Power BI
+📈 Focus: Activation, Adoption, and Churn Reduction
+🧠 Includes KPI design, data modelling, and stakeholder insights

-This project delivers an end-to-end product analytics solution for a B2B SaaS CRM platform.
+Developed an end-to-end product and performance analytics solution for a B2B SaaS CRM, enabling KPI tracking, user behaviour analysis, and data-driven decision-making.
 It focuses on analysing user behaviour, product adoption, and performance metrics to support data-driven decision-making and improve customer outcomes.